brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 To develop a simple C++ program, one can follow the following steps:
 * Write the source code using a text editor (such as `gedit`; you can choose whatever you like).
 * Use a compiler to compile the source code to obtain an object file and then using a linker to link the object file and some standard object files to obtain an executable.
-The compiling and linking processes are usually done with a single command and we will simply to call it a compiling process.
+The compiling and linking processes are usually done with a single command and we will simply call it a compiling process.
 * Run the executable.

 Let us first write the following program in a source file named `hello.cpp` (https://github.com/brucefan1983/CUDA-Programming/blob/master/src/02-thread-organization/hello.cpp).